kjleitz/named_imports/README.md

 #=> "hi"
 ```

-> **Note:** Currently, non-specified constants defined in the imported file _will_ be available _after_ you've used one (or more) of the constants you specified in the import statement.
-Working on it!

 You can import multiple constants as well, by separating them with a semicolon in the `import` block:

 ```rb